 3. Church of Our Lady Bruges

-Not only is the beauty of this building a reason to visit it alone, there is still so much more that the Church of Our Lady Bruges can offer.
+What to visit in Brugge?
+Not only is the beauty of this building a reason to visit it alone, but there is still so much more than the Church of Our Lady Bruges can offer.

-If you are an art-lover, this is a top place to visit in Bruges for you!
+If you are an art-lover, this is the top place to visit in Bruges for you!

 4. Basilica of the Holy Blood